araobp/parking/README.md

 ##Do I need ???
 Time for reality check!

 ####Is AWS Shadow useful?
 I don't know.
-I also consider using [the data base](https://github.com/araobp/tega) that I developed for IoT gateway management.
+I also consider using [the database](https://github.com/araobp/tega) that I developed for IoT gateway management.

 ####Do I need MQTT?
 No, I don't. alprd/beanstalkd and nodejs-based REST server (app.js) suffice for the time being.